joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 is of type FileListEvent, which has a `files` property that is an array of File objects (pointing to the selected files).

-For example, the following code presents the user with an “Open” dialog box in which the user can select a file:
+For example, the following code presents the user with an "Open" dialog box in which the user can select a file:

     var fileToOpen:File = File.documentsDirectory;